 The academic program at the Benton Unit is an accredited school and is part of the Arkansas Department of Corrections School District.
 Any offender in an ADC facility who does not have a high school diploma or GED is required by statute to participate in the GED program.
-Two instructors are provided by the Correctional School from Pine Bluff focusing on night preparation for the GED exam.
+One instructor and one Principal are provided by the Correctional School from Pine Bluff focusing on night preparation for the GED exam.
 Classes are held on Monday and Tuesday evenings from 5:30 p.m. until 8:30 p.m., currently with 18 students enrolled in the program.